oneapi-src/oneDAL/README.md

 print(svm.score(X, y))
 ```

-In addition daal4py provides an option to replace some scikit-learn methods by daal solvers which makes it possible to get a performance gain **without any code changes**.
+In addition daal4py provides an option to replace some scikit-learn methods by oneDAL solvers which makes it possible to get a performance gain **without any code changes**.
 This approach is the basis of Intel distribution for python scikit-learn.
 You can patch stock scikit-learn by using the only following commandline flag
 ```bash
 python -m daal4py my_application.py
 ```